skip to content

 Graduate Students:

-I welcome applications from prospective MPhil and PhD students whose intended research relates to my current research interests--please contact me in advance if you are considering making an application.
-I supervise students who work on Italy, France, Germany, the Netherlands, Spain and England in the sixteenth and seventeenth centuries.
+I welcome applications from prospective MPhil and PhD students.
+I supervise students who work on Germany, the Netherlands, France, Italy, Spain and England in the sixteenth and seventeenth centuries.

 Recent and current PhD students' topics include:

-I am Director of Studies in History of Art at Trinity Hall, Clare College, and Gonville & Caius College.
-Prospective undergraduates may consult the colleges' websites for further details.
+I am Director of Studies in History of Art at Gonville & Caius College.
+Prospective undergraduates may consult the college's website for further details.

 Publications